sagemath/sagewiki_to_gh-2022-10-10/magma.md

 The base change of the curve C to the new base ring K. This is only possible if elements of the current base ring of C can be coerced automatically into K.
 }}}

+=== Some Basic Attributes of Schemes ===

+ Again Magma has the following functions which I couldn't find in Sage

+{{{

+JacobianIdeal(C) : Sch -> RngMPol

+The ideal of partial derivatives of the defining polynomials of the curve C.

+JacobianMatrix(C) : Sch -> ModMatRngElt

+The matrix of partial derivatives of the defining polynomials of the curve C.

+HessianMatrix(C) : Sch -> Mtrx

+The symmetric matrix of second partial derivatives of the defining polynomial of the plane curve C.
+}}}

 == Representation Theory ==